ThiagoChafado/UFFS/README.md

-Repository containing all undergraduate work in Computer Science-UFFS
+Repository containing all undergraduate projects in Computer Science-UFFS